 Either party, upon written or oral notice to the other party, may temporarily suspend activities under this MOA when resource constraints or competing priorities necessitate.
-Notice of termination or suspension by ICE shall be given to the SIB POC.
-Notice of termination or suspension by the SIB shall be given to the ICE POC.
-The temporary suspension of activities will take effect immediately upon receipt of such notice.
+Notice of termination or suspension by ICE or the SIB shall be given to the POCs found in Appendix A. The temporary suspension of activities will take effect immediately upon receipt of such notice.